Is 400 Mbps Good For Gaming?

 While download speed isn’t the only thing you need to consider when looking for a new internet service, it is one of the more important considerations.

-On average, to enjoy most online games, you will only need 3 Mbps download speed.
-More is always better, however, and will help especially when downloading and installing the game for the first time.
+On average, you will only need a 3 Mbps download speed to enjoy most online games.
+That being said, more is always better.
+It will help especially when downloading and installing the game for the first time.

-Upload speed is normally similar to your download speed with most internet service providers, but if you are unsure be sure to ask your provider.
+With most internet service providers, the upload speed is normally similar to the download speed, but if you are unsure just ask your provider.

 For standard online games, you only need an upload speed of 1 to 3 Mbps for a good relay between your computer and the gaming servers.

-This will ensure you have enough upload power for communicating with the game server as well as the streaming platform you are sending your gameplay to.
+This will ensure you have enough upload power to communicate with the game server as well as the streaming platform to which you are sending your gameplay.

-Most broadband connections have at least 25 Mbps download speed and can have around 10 Mbps upload speed as their basic package.
+Most broadband connections have at least 25 Mbps download speed and around 10 Mbps upload speed as their basic package.

-This is more than fast enough for MMORPG gaming as well as streaming on either a PC or console device.
+This is fast enough for MMORPG gaming and streaming on either a PC or console device.

 Other Factors Impacting Internet Connections

-Gaming on a PC or console device is not just limited to your internet download speed, however.
+Gaming on a PC or console device is not just limited to your internet download speed.
 In fact, the download speed is only crucial when getting the game installed and doesn’t matter as much when you are actually playing.

 Most console games suggest a 3 Mbps download speed and a 1 Mbps upload speed.
-This is especially true for both Xbox and PS4 games.
+This is especially true for both Xbox and PlayStation games.

 If you have a 400 Mbps download speed, chances are good you have more than 1 Mbps upload speed.
-But if you are unsure, you can always contact your internet service provider and ask.
+But if you are unsure, you can always contact your internet service provider to find out.

 Latency